• Home

 Abuse of alcohol and other mind altering substances exacerbate the stress and anxiety of family interactions.

-What may have been denied as a concern — a family member’s drinking and drugging — comes center stage as family members interact.
-What was meant to be a joyous time — during Thanksgiving, Christmas and New Years — instead becomes a chaotic, crazy-making and walking on eggs shells experience.
-As the family system roles interact — as family members interact — blame and shame are passed around like a “hot potato” because no one in the family knows how to talk, trust or feel.
+What may have been denied as a concern, a family member’s drinking and drugging, comes center stage as family members interact.
+What was meant to be a joyous time, during Thanksgiving, Christmas and New Years, instead becomes a chaotic, crazy-making and walking on eggs shells experience.

-Because of the three unspoken family rules — Don’t talk, Don’t trust and Don’t feel — family members are led to believe they have no other choice but to endure family interactions during Thanksgiving, Christmas and New Years.
-Because of the three unspoken family rules family member are left feeling isolated, alienated and confused.
-Because of the three unspoken family rules hope for family intimacy — during the holiday season — is thrashed on the rocks or denial, disappointment and disillusionment.
+Because of the three unspoken family rules, Don’t talk, Don’t trust and Don’t feel family members are led to believe they have no other choice but to endure family interactions.
+Family interactions during Thanksgiving, Christmas and New Years.

 Because of the three unspoken family rules trust is thrust again and again on the rocks of denial, disappointment and disillusionment.
 Because of the three unspoken rules, resentment and control drive family interactions.
 Because of the three unspoken family system rules family members do not know how to talk, trust or feel.
 For further explanation please read Traumatic Brain Injury and Vines.

 The good news is that families do not have to suffer in silence.
 Although alcoholism and drug addiction is cunning, baffling and powerful family members can reach out for help.
 Isolation, alienation and confusion can be traded for hope.
-Each member of the family can attend Alanon and Alateen support group meetings.
-Alanon and Alateen meeting are for individuals who have been affected by another persons drinking or drugging — in a relative or friend.
-For support please read Traumatic Brain Injury and Support

 The good news is that you and I no longer have to be alone to suffer in silence.
 The good news is that you and I can choose to reach out beyond your own best thinking.
-The good news is that you and I can reach out for help and people will reach back to us.

 You have my permission to share my articles and or video presentations with anyone you believe could benefit, however, I maintain ownership of the intellectual property AND my articles, video presentations and eBooks are not to be considered OPEN SOURCE.
 Please also provide a link back to Second Chance to Live.
 In the event that you have questions, please send those questions to me.
 All questions are good questions.
 I look forward to hearing from you.
-More Information: Copyright 2007 -2018.
+More Information: Copyright 2007 -2023.

 Filed Under: Relationships following a Brain Injury